College Enrollment is Down: Three Reasons Why

-The ROI of a postsecondary degree is less clear.
+The ROI of a postsecondary degree is less clear

 As college costs eat up more and more of families’ incomes, Americans are asking: is college even worth it?
 A lot of students end up deep in debt financing their education.
 These students are expecting their degree to make up for the cost, but that’s not always the case.
 Though it’s still true that college graduates earn more than their peers without postsecondary degrees, the income gap between the two groups is no longer growing.

 Colleges and universities need to persuade students that a degree is worth the cost.
 To do so, institutions must invest more in career development services for students.
 One of the more effective ways to help students understand their career options and build skills is through advising.
 The National Association of Colleges and Employers notes that “there is no better way to learn about students’ needs and build a relationship of support and trust.”
 We’ve seen this play out in programs like This Way Ahead, which use text messaging to build trust and reliability with students as they plan their careers.
-Students are more engaged and the staff provide better service when communication about career planning is quick and open.
+Students are more engaged and the staff provides better service when communication about career planning is quick and open.

 Ready to learn more?